 How are AP Exams scored?

-After the May AP Exams, schools return all AP Exam materials to the AP Program.
+After the AP Exams are administered, schools return all paper AP Exam materials to the AP Program.
 Then:

 - The multiple-choice section is scored by computer.
 Each answer sheet is scanned and the total number of correct responses equals the multiple-choice score.